reverentOne/SwitchHack/README.md

 3. Opening Tesla Menu
 4. Mission Control
    - with MissionControl, you can use other consoles’ controllers on your Switch through Bluetooth.
 This is a background process
-   - For a list of compatible controllers see: https://github.com/ndeadly/MissionControl I use the DualShock 4 PlayStation controller
+   - For a list of compatible controllers look <a href="https://github.com/ndeadly/MissionControl">here</a>.
+I use the DualShock 4 PlayStation controller
    - To pair a controller go to the Switch Home screen, then Controllers, then Change Grip/Order.
 While on this screen, place your controller in pairing mode and wait for it to connect to the switch.
 That is all!